MaximeNe/Gnome-TODO-List/README.md

 # TodoList
 Implementation of a TodoList in desktop background in Gnome

+This program use no power once modifications are done since it actually change the current background of your computer

 ## Setup
 Clone the repo, and copy your wallpaper in the cloned folder.